Shopify/flash-list/documentation/docs/fundamentals/metrics.md

 ### Visible blank area

 FlashList comes with a hook that can track cumulative and maximum blank space that the user experienced while scrolling the list.
-It's very simple to implement and cost of tracking this metric is minimal.
-Here's how you can do it
+The cost of tracking this metric is minimal and you can implement it in the following way:

 ```tsx
 const MyComponent = () => {